portsoc/hangman-in-branches/README.md

 ## Viewing the code

-After selecting a branch, you can view the code in your favorite editor.
+Once you have selected a branch, view the code in your favorite editor.

-Make sure to open the hangman folder (not individual files).
+Make sure to open the "hangman-in-branches" folder (not individual files within it).
+So for example in Visual Studio Code, make sure you select "Open Folder" as opposed to "Open".

-Always start by reading the `README.md` file to see what were the objectives for the branch and notes on its implementation or features.
+Always start by reading the `README.md` file to see what were the objectives for the branch and notes on its implementation.

 We point out that the `.gitignore` file has been automatically generated for us by GitHub on the creation of a Node repository.
+You don't need to worry about its content.
 Generally speaking, it helps to ignore files that you don't want to be saved in your repository (e.g., settings of the code editor, temporary files, etc.).

 <p align="right">(<a href="#top">back to top</a>)</p>